*All performance based on Morningstar data for the specific category. Performance of durations longer than 1-year are annualized.

 Let me start by saying, there is no investment strategy that can be profitable 80% of the time or can string together a ridiculous number of consecutive winning trades.
 The only guy I know that had a strategy like that was Bernie Madoff.
 Seriously though, if such a strategy existed, it would literally defy the Law of Averages and make the entire Field of Statistics as legitimate as trying to find Big Foot.

-The trade ideas generated in The Whaley Report are based on my Gravitational Framework, the exact same framework I use to trade over 200 markets worldwide, every day, in real time with real money.
+The trade ideas generated in Focus Market Trader are based on my Gravitational Framework, the exact same framework I use to trade over 200 markets worldwide, every day, in real time with real money.
 This means, on average, between 40% and 50% of my trade ideas are profitable.

 This may sound unimpressive but think about it.
 Babe Ruth batted (.324), Willie Mays (.302), even Barry Bonds with his ginormous head batted just (.298).
 The best baseball players of all-time only hit the ball 30% of the time.
 Similarly, the best 3-pointer shooters in NBA history only made 40% of their shots.
 Reggie Miller and Ray Allen hit 40.0% of their three point attempts and Steph Curry is now hitting 44.3%.

 These same statistics hold true for the best money managers, who are typically profitable on 30% to 50% of their trades.
-Right now, the trade ideas in The Whaley Report are “nothing but net” 43% of the time.
+Right now, the trade ideas in Focus Market Trader are “nothing but net” 43% of the time.

 But you may ask, how can I make money if I’m only profitable on 4 out of every 10 trades?

 The key to consistent profitability over long time periods is to make a lot more on your winners than you lose on your losers.
-Since inception, profitable trade ideas in The Whaley Report have made $3, while the losing trade ideas have lost $1.
+Since inception, profitable trade ideas in Focus Market Trader have made $2.3, while the losing trade ideas have lost $1.
 Cutting losses quickly and letting winners run is why TWR has a stellar 3+ year track record with less than 1 trade each week.

-Accountability and transparency are at the core of everything I do, both in my asset management firm and as Editor of The Whaley Report.
+Accountability and transparency are at the core of everything I do, both in my asset management firm and as Editor of Focus Market Trader.
 Accountability and transparency is why this track record page is updated weekly and publicly available with every single closed trade idea since December 2012.

 If you want access to my Gravitational Investing Framework and all of my weekly trade ideas, then sign up now!